Mario Party 5: Development

 Like its predecessors, Mario Party 5 was published by Nintendo and developed by Hudson Soft.
 Nintendo first unveiled the game at the E3 conference in 2003, where eight mini-games were available in a playable demonstration.
-Following release, Nintendo announced Mario Party 5 as a "Player's Choice" title, which is a label for Nintendo titles that had sold more than one million copies to be sold at a bargain price.
+A demo of the game was released via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
+Following the game's release, Nintendo announced Mario Party 5 as a "Player's Choice" title, which is a label for Nintendo titles that had sold more than one million copies to be sold at a bargain price.

 Reception

+Critical response

-Mario Party 5 received "average" reviews according to the review aggregation website Metacritic.
+Mario Party 5 received "mixed or average" reviews, according to the review aggregation website Metacritic.